jamescarson3/ctls2017/docs/optimization_parallelization/optimization_parallelization_02.md

 | sys | Time spend in kernel mode |

 The real time will be the most important for us.
-Now that we know how to interpret it, lets try running a longer task.
+Now that we know how to interpret it, let's try running a longer task.

 ```
 $ time sort -S 100M -k1,1 -k2,2n SRR2014925.bed | head